An excerpt from the article:

 I've blogged here a couple years ago about my (morbid) fascination with the Discovery Channel show Gold Rush.
 I wrote then:

-I've been watching Gold Rush on the History Channel.
+I've been watching Gold Rush on the Discovery Channel.
 There's something arresting and compelling about these naive miners trying to strike it rich in Alaska.
 Anyway, what really strikes me is how they literally have to excavate and wash TONS of gravel just to get a couple of flakes of gold.
 The scale of rape-and-pillage-the-environment is absolutely stunning.

 Well, the Hoffman crew has abandoned Alaska and moved on to Guyana on the north coast of South America to strike it rich (the show still follows two other mining operations in Alaska and the Klondike).
 Their rape-and-pillage extraction techniques are part of what is shown in the photo at the top.